KushalGowdaKN/VSAD-fyp/README.md

 ✅ Design a user-friendly alert interface for timely review, interpretation, and response to flagged anomalies.

 **🧠 Model Architecture**\

-ResNet-18: Used for extracting spatial features from individual video frames.
+-ResNet-18: Used for extracting spatial features from individual video frames.

-LSTM (Long Short-Term Memory): Applied for temporal sequence modeling to identify activity-based anomalies over time.
+-LSTM (Long Short-Term Memory): Applied for temporal sequence modeling to identify activity-based anomalies over time.

-The model is trained using Kaggle Notebooks to leverage GPU acceleration.
+-The model is trained using Kaggle Notebooks to leverage GPU acceleration.

 **📂 Dataset**\
-UCF-Crime Dataset

-Contains over 1900 real-world surveillance videos.

-Includes both normal and anomalous activities such as fighting, robbery, arson, and more.
+-A large-scale real-world surveillance dataset consisting of over 1900 videos across 14 different classes of activities, including both normal and anomalous events.

+-In this project, we focused on 4 specific anomaly classes:
+Fighting, Arson, Stealing, and Explosion.

+-These classes were selected to train the model for detecting high-risk and visually distinguishable anomalous behaviors.

 **⚙️ Tools & Technologies**\
-Python, PyTorch
+-Python, PyTorch

-ResNet-18, LSTM
+-ResNet-18, LSTM

-OpenCV (for frame extraction)
+-OpenCV (for frame extraction)

-Kaggle Notebook (for model training with GPU support)
+-Kaggle Notebook (for model training with GPU support)

 **🚀 Getting Started**\
 This section assumes you want to clone and explore the project (for future enhancement, interface, or testing).